farmersdog/clubhouse-pr/README.md

 ## Example usage

-Note: This is for use when _opening_/synchronizing a pull request.
+Note: This is for use when _opening_ a pull request.

 ```
 on:
   pull_request:
-    types: [opened, synchronize]
+    types: [opened]
 ```

 ```